pabloperezmartinez/guamote-cms/wp-content/plugins/wp-ultimate-exporter/Readme.txt

 * Update now to get enhanced UI and compatible for WordPress 4.8.1.

 = 1.3 =
-* Update now to get enhanced UI and extended selective field export option.
+* Update now to get enhanced UI and extended selective field option.

 = 1.2 =
 * Upgrade now to get compatible with WordPress 4.6.